mlcommons/inference/graph/R-GAT/README.md

 cd root
 python3 main.py --dataset igbh-dgl --dataset-path igbh/ --profile rgat-dgl-full --device gpu [--model-path <path_to_ckpt>] [--in-memory] [--dtype <fp16 or fp32>] [--scenario <SingleStream, MultiStream, Server or Offline>]
 ```

+**NOTE:** For official submissions, this benchmark is required to run in equal issue mode.
+Please make sure that the flag `rgat.*.sample_concatenate_permutation` is set to one in the [mlperf.conf](../../loadgen/mlperf.conf) file when loadgen is built.